-Fit gas regulator to the gas bottle and install gas hose to the gas inlet on the back panel of welder.
+Fit gas regulator to the gas bottle and install gas hose to the gas inlet on the back panel of the SWF feeder.

 Turn on regulator and set gas flow to between 10-15 L/min depending on your welding environment.